priyesh2/Wordpress_and_Drupal/README.md

    stack - for installing nginx,php-fpm and mariadb
  ````

-* FOR INSTALLING NGINX ,MARIADB AND PHP_FPM with output.
+* FOR INSTALLING NGINX ,MARIADB AND PHP-FPM run the playbook as below .
 ````
 $ ansible-playbook -i hosts combined.yml --tag=stack